-Probiotic supplements come in multiple strains, as well as varied amounts of colony-forming units (CFUs).
-“If you have specific concerns, like immunity, constipation, diarrhea, or skin concerns, make sure to take a probiotic with a specific strain that has been proven to aid that condition,” says registered dietitian and nutritionist Keri Glassman.
+Probiotic supplements come in multiple strains, as well as varying amounts of colony-forming units (CFUs).
+“If you have specific concerns, like immunity, constipation, diarrhea or skin concerns, make sure to take a probiotic with a specific strain that has been proven to aid that condition,” says registered dietitian and nutritionist Keri Glassman.

-When it comes to choosing a specific CFU, there’s really no perfect number for everyone, but “getting a probiotic that has potency counts of 50 billion CFUs or higher is best,” says Marguerite Germain, M.D., founder of Germain Dermatology in Mount Pleasant, S.C.
+When it comes to choosing a specific CFU, there is really no perfect number for everyone, but “getting a probiotic that has potency counts of 50 billion CFUs or higher is best,” says Marguerite Germain, M.D., founder of Germain Dermatology in Mount Pleasant, South Carolina.
 When looking for a generally good-for-you probiotic, Germain suggests looking for the Lactobacillus or Bifidobacterium species.
 “But, the best strains of bacteria to look for in a probiotic specifically for the skin include Streptococcus thermophiles, Streptococcus salivarius, Bifidobacterium longum and Enterococcus faecalis,” says Germain.